thuchula6792/uq-vae/README.md

 quantification in Bayesian inverse problems.
 Implementability of this theory is achieved through consideration of amortized inference over a dataset which, in turn, naturally lends itself to reparameterization by a neural network.
-The resulting variational autoencoder is able to perform rapid Bayesian inference of parameters of interest.
+The resulting variational autoencoder is able to perform rapid Bayesian inference on the parameters of interest.

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my